Pantex Orientation

 Sources and Special Thanks:

-Braughton, K. – Pantex Cultural Resources, Personal Communication, 12/27/2021
+Braughton, K. – Pantex Cultural Resources, personal communication, 12/27/2021

-Metal Trades Department, AFL-CIO | Established in 1908, 12/20/2021
+Metal Trades Department, AFL-CIO

-Deeter, D. D. – Pantex Production Technician, Personal Communication, 12/27/2021
+Deeter, D. D. – Pantex Production Technician, personal communication, 12/27/2021